Find a Doctor

 Once we have a good sense for your unique cancer and its’ progression, we can choose precisely targeted drugs to inhibit the growth and avoid the spread of your cancer.
 Because the combination of targeted therapies and high dose chemotherapy further increases the toxicities (targeted therapies sensitize to chemotherapy), we combine targeted therapies with the low-dose continuous chemotherapy and modify the microenvironment of the tumor to drive controlled cancer regression over time.

 Targeted therapy uses drugs or other substances that attack targets on cancer cells and cause much less harm to normal cells.
-The Precision Medicine and Cancer Program team at Tufts MC and Floating Hospital carefully chooses therapies that inhibit/activate specific molecular pathways in your tumor.
+The Precision Medicine and Cancer Program team at Tufts MC and Tufts Medical Center carefully chooses therapies that inhibit/activate specific molecular pathways in your tumor.
 Because the damage is limited to the tumor tissue, targeted therapies may have fewer side effects than other cancer treatments, but they are not without side effects entirely.

 The most common types of targeted therapies are small molecule drugs, monoclonal antibodies and vaccines: